Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Yes.

-And um is someone so Mandelson was quite instrumental, it seems, in uh giving McSweeney his initial uh power in the Labour Party and you know, influence over the apparatus of the party, and what's more as well, of course, Morgan McSweeney has been instrumental in terms of uh guidance with Starmer's policy, um, on many many occasions, right?
+And is someone, so Mandelson was quite instrumental, it seems, in giving McSweeney his initial power in the Labour Party and, you know, influence over the apparatus of the party.

-So you have here that it's goes on to say the drowning uh sorry, drowning on the Drowning Street in the Titanic.
+So you have here that it goes on to say that drowning on the Drowning Street in the Titanic.

-Uh Downing Street sources also firmly uh denied reports that Mc Mr. McSweeney tried to prevent Lord Mandelson's sacking this week, uh, which took place after Sakya came out and defended the ambassador in the Commons.
+Downing Street sources also firmly denied reports that Mr. McSweeney tried to prevent Lord Mandelson's sacking this week, which took place after Sakia came out and defended the ambassador in the Commons.

 So again, this is something that's in the ether.

-This is something that they have that they can like nail on McSweeney, and really McSweeney is the foundation of Stama's power base.
+This is something that they have that they can nail on McSweeney.

-And you have many headlines like this from the independent saying Wyke Starmer cannot survive as Prime Minister without this man.
+And you have many headlines like this from the Independent saying why Kia Starmer cannot survive as prime minister without this man.

-And so it seems like really, if McSweeney falls, you're basically losing losing the Queen from the chess set, right?
+And so it seems like, really, if McSweeney falls, you're basically losing the queen from the chess set, right?

 You're losing your most valuable piece in the Labour government.